netherphp/standards/README.md

 * \n for new lines.
 * explicit "return" at end of functions.
 * design for strict types in mind.
+* attempt to keep lines shorter than 80 characters.

 # Files and Class Autoloading